I. CATALOG DESCRIPTION:

 PH106-N1 or N2 Science of Sound C 3, P 2, CR 4

 Basic concepts of sound and human hearing are introduced.
 Topics include the history and development of basic acoustics and electricity, microphones, loudspeakers, signal processing, monitoring and recording systems, and an introduction to current digital audio.
 This course is not applicable as an electrical elective for Electrical majors.

-Pre-requisites: An appropriate math placement test score, MA045 Basic Math Skills, or MA050 Introductory Mathematics.
+Pre-requisites: An appropriate math placement test result, MA090 Essential Math Skills, or MA091 Introductory Algebra.

 III.
 STUDENT LEARNING OUTCOMES: